it-blaster/uploadable-behavior/README.md

 - If you don't have a view transformer or overridden getters that convert string file paths to `File` objects, set `null` to the `data_class` option of form fields.
 - The behavior doesn't erase column's value if gets `NULL`.
-If you want to do it, pass the `FALSE` value.
+If you want to do it, pass any other false value.